Poster and booklet. By James W. Loewen. 2006; updated 2014. 64 pages.

-In Lies My Teacher Told Me About Christopher Columbus: What Your History Books Got Wrong, James Loewen, the best-selling author of Lies My Teacher Told Me, offers a graphic corrective to the Columbus story told in so many American classrooms.
-The poster and accompanying paperback book sum up the mistellings—and reveal the real story—in a graphic and accessible format.
+In Lies My Teacher Told Me About Christopher Columbus, the bestselling author of Lies My Teacher Told Me offers a graphic corrective to the Columbus story told in so many American classrooms.
+First published over fifteen years ago and long out of print, the poster and accompanying paperback book sum up the mis-tellings—and reveal the real story—in a graphically appealing and accessible format.

-The poster juxtaposes short quotes from a range of high school textbooks currently in use today, with excerpts from primary sources that clearly show how textbooks have “lied” by knowingly substituting crowd-pleasing myths for grim and gruesome historical evidence.
+The poster juxtaposes short quotes from a range of high school textbooks currently in use, with excerpts from primary sources that clearly show how textbooks have “lied” by knowingly substituting crowd-pleasing myths for grim and gruesome historical evidence.

 In fact, these textbooks intentionally omitted every important detail that we do know about Columbus’s fateful voyage to the Americas.
 Among countless other facts, Loewen demonstrates that Columbus and his men were far from the first to set foot in the “New World,” and that the peoples he encountered there did not submit to the “godlike” authority of him and his crewmen, but rather to the deadly forms of smallpox and bubonic plague they brought with them from Europe.